-Whether you are shopping for your first guitar or one hundred and first, there are few simple “rules” or better say hacks you should follow.
-Remember, the instrument you choose will be by your side at least for a few months but more likely many years, so you should definitely make a wise and calculated decision.
+Whether you are shopping for your first guitar or one hundred and first, there are few simple “rules” or better say hacks to follow for choosing the perfect guitar.
+Remember, the instrument will be by your side for at least a few months but more likely many years, so you should definitely make a wise and calculated decision.
 Buying a guitar that is supposed to serve you right instead of just being a fancy decoration on your wall, should never be the result of impulsive shopping.

 Try out as many guitars as you can

 The guitar you decide on has to be fully inspected and adjusted for accuracy in intonation, tuning, tone production and easy playability.
 Make sure you get the facts before you make a purchase.
 Ask as many questions as you can and read the reviews.
 If you are a first-time buyer, bring someone more experienced with you to help you with your choice.

 If you already have enough experience with playing, you can inspect the instrument yourself.
 In both cases, poorly constructed or an incorrectly set up guitar will destroy the enjoyment, slow down the process of learning and affect your technique development.

 If you want to stay motivated for playing, don’t go with one type of guitar for learning and then switch to another.
 Buy the guitar you want.
 You can choose acoustic, electric, classical or bass and also nylon or steel strings.
 A technical approach to every single one of them is different, so if you master the art of playing on one of them, no one guarantees you will be just as skillful on the guitar of some other type.